mnsh16/Finance/README.md

 An attempt to understand the nuances of capital markets leveraging data science and machine learning techniques.
 Projects undertaken are as follows:

-  - Sharpe Ratio Portfolio Optimization
+  - Weight allocatiion through Sharpe Ratio Portfolio Optimization
+  - Weight allocation through Minimum Volatility Portfolio Optimization